 Anonymous said: New Ghost Rider looks awful.
 Another epic fail by Marvel.
 Will go down in flames like Avengers AI, Thunderbolts , and Ms. Muslim.
 Love to see these crash.
 It is the only way you will learn.

 You are, it must be said, the worst kind of person.
 Putting aside the racism of the “Ms Muslim” crack, you’re somebody who sits around rooting for other people to fail.
 There’s nothing admirable about that, or the smug superiority of one who does nothing but who pretends to be way smarter than those that put their work out there.

 Read the books, don’t read the books, that’s entirely up to you.
 But seriously, there is literally anything else that would be a better use of your time than this.

-Anonymous asked: 6.
+Anonymous said: 6.
 The new restarts might generate sales now, but so did the special covers 20 years ago and we all know where that ended up.
 I don’t think it’s particularly a big deal when a new creative team takes over a series as this has happened throughout the history of comics, but I do think the process of restarting issue numbers and touting great jumping on points isn’t going to help comics in the long run.
 I’m sure Marvel is just looking for short term sales